Carpathias/tgce-restyler-5e3/README.md

 ![alt text](pictures/charactersheet2.png) ![alt text](pictures/charactersheet3.png)

+- The entire character sheet is scalable from .8 (80% of default) to 1 (default)
 - The navigation tabs have been relocated to the character sheet header and dressed up a bit.
-  - As of v1.1.0 this is now optional, is per sheet, but can be forced globally per user.
+  - As of v1.2.0 this is now optional.
 - The header image can be replaced, or removed.
 - The header background color can be selected.
   - This is typically buried under the image, but if the image is removed, or one with transparency is used, the color will be visible.